 LIBOR.
-"LIBOR", for any accrual period, will be the rate for deposits in U.S. Dollars having the specified maturity commencing on the first day of the accrual period, which appears on Reuters Page 3750 or on such comparable service as is customarily used to quote LIBOR as of 11:00 a.m., London time, on the related LIBOR Determination Date.
-If this rate does not appear on Reuters Page 3750 or on such comparable service as is customarily used to quote LIBOR, the rate for that LIBOR Determination Date will be determined on the basis of the rates at which deposits in U.S. Dollars, having the specified maturity, are offered by the Reference Banks at approximately 11:00 a.m., London time, on that LIBOR Determination Date to prime banks in the London interbank market.
-The calculation agent will request the principal London office of each Reference Bank to provide a quotation of its rate.
-If at least two quotations are provided, the rate for that LIBOR Determination Date will be the arithmetic mean of the quotations.
-If fewer than two quotations are provided, the rate for that LIBOR Determination Date will be the arithmetic mean of the rates quoted by major banks in New York City, selected by the calculation agent, at approximately 11:00 a.m., New York City time, on that LIBOR Determination Date for loans in U.S. Dollars to leading European banks having the specified maturity.
+LIBOR, for any accrual period, will be the London interbank offered rate for deposits in U.S. Dollars having the specified maturity commencing on the first day of the accrual period, which appears on Money line Telerate Page 3750 as of 11:00 a.m.
+London time, on the related LIBOR Determination Date.
+If an applicable rate does not appear on Money line Telerate Page 3750, the rate for that day will be determined on the basis of the rates at which deposits in U.S. Dollars, having the specified maturity and in a principal amount of not less than U.S. \$1,000,000, are offered at approximately 11:00 a.m., London time, on that LIBOR Determination Date, to prime banks in the London interbank market by the Reference Banks.
+The administrator will request the principal London office of each Reference Bank to provide a quotation of its rate.
+If the Reference Banks provide at least two quotations, the rate for that day will be the arithmetic mean of the quotations.
+If the Reference Banks provide fewer than two quotations, the rate for that day will be the arithmetic mean of the rates quoted by major banks in New York City, selected by the administrator, at approximately 11:00 a.m.
+New York time, on that LIBOR Determination Date, for loans in U.S. Dollars to leading European banks having the specified maturity and in a principal amount of not less than U.S. \$1,000,000.
 If the banks selected as described above are not providing quotations, LIBOR in effect for the applicable accrual period will be LIBOR for the specified maturity in effect for the previous accrual period.
-For purposes of calculating LIBOR, a business day is any day on which banks in New York City and the City of London are open for the transaction of international business.
-For the LIBOR-based notes, interest due for any accrual period will be determined on an Actual/360 basis